My current employer must have read my last post because I’ve enjoyed ALL of my meal breaks this past week.

 I tell her the patient is about to deliver.

-She puts her hands on her hips and asks me whether the patient’s epidural is working, and how long I’ve been pushing with this patient.
+She puts her hands on her hips, asks me whether the patient’s epidural is working, and how long I’ve been pushing with this patient.

 Let me remind you that this is all happening in front of the patient and her family.

-Arms akimbo, eyes aflame, she clips out her next words to me like she’s slicing them off with a knife.
+Arms akimbo, eyes aflame, she clips out her next words like she’s slicing them off with a knife.

 “So let me get this straight.
-This is a first time mom who has a good epidural, and you haven’t even pushed with her once.
+This is a first time mom with a good epidural, and you haven’t even pushed with her once!
 And you’ve called me for delivery RIGHT NOW?”

 The patient is lying there listening to all of this!